 Position the cathode close to the hiatus infraorbitalis… and insert the anode into the masticatory muscles.
 [1] Perform the stimulation with an electrical stimulator at an intensity of 1.5 milli-Amps for 1 milliseconds in trains of 20 seconds at 2 Hertz.
 [2]

-CU: Talent positions the cathode/anode
+CU: Talent positions the cathode/anode (4.8.1 is combined with 4.7.1)

 MED: Talent sets the stimulation conditions on the external generator